Judge sets a trial date for next May in Trump's classified documents case in Florida | Politics

 A federal judge in Florida has scheduled a trial date for next May for former President Donald Trump in a case charging him with illegally retaining hundreds of classified documents.

-The May 20, 2024, trial date, set Friday by US District Judge Aileen Cannon, is a compromise between a request from prosecutors to set the trial for this December and a bid by defense lawyers to put it off indefinitely until sometime after the 2024 presidential election.
+The May 20, 2024, trial date, set for Friday by US District Judge Aileen Cannon, is a compromise between a request from prosecutors to set the trial for this December and a bid by defence lawyers to put it off indefinitely until sometime after the 2024 presidential election.

 Trump and Nauta have both pleaded not guilty.